robmarshall/next-gravity-forms/README.md

 ## How To Use

+Add the env variable to your project: `NEXT_PUBLIC_WORDPRESS_API_URL`.
+Add your domain to it. i.e.
+`NEXT_PUBLIC_WORDPRESS_API_URL=https://www.YOURWPSITE.com/graphql`.

+This variable is called internally by the `getGravityForm` function.

-Import the component and use it with a GraphQL query.
+Import the component and use it with the API function.
 Select the required form using its `databaseId`.

 ```js
 import GravityFormForm, { getGravityForm } from "next-gravity-forms";